simonfels/steam-achievements-organizer/README.md

 ## CODING TODOs

 ### general
+- [ ] general activity-site for all users (like the steam "Activity"-tab)
 - [ ] option to manually add games (also tag these games as being `manually added`)
   - info: games that are not in the steam-store anymore will not be returned from GetOwnedGames (e.g. https://api.steampowered.com/ISteamUserStats/GetPlayerAchievements/v0001/?appid=403570&key=34726D7C756F3C392EAD2DABB301462C&steamid=76561197999852541)